 That said, hybrid bikes will generally be fitted with sturdy tyres that are pretty puncture-resistant.
 They are designed to reliably get you from A to B, day-in-day-out.
 So the likelihood is that you won’t have to worry about punctures at all.

-What gears does my hybrid have?
+What gears do hybrid bikes have?

 However, such an external system is relatively exposed to the elements and potential damage.

 Belt drives are sometimes used instead of a chain for gear hubs.
-Unlike a chain, which requires regular cleaning and lubrication in order to work at its best, a belt drive uses a toothed belt which doesn’t require much maintenance.
+Unlike a chain, which requires regular cleaning and lubrication in order to work at its best, a belt drive uses a toothed belt that doesn’t require much maintenance.

 Will the saddle be comfortable?

 Hybrids are created with comfort in mind, so chances are you will get on with the saddle that is fitted on your hybrid.
-However, bear in mind that saddles are a very personal choice and one size does definitely not fit all.
+However, bear in mind that saddles are a very personal choice and one size definitely does not fit all.

 Contrary to what you might think, lots of padding isn’t necessarily the best thing.